koushik8686/FDFED-2/README.md

   - Monitor ongoing auctions.

 - **Real-Time Bidding**
-  - Bids are updated in real-time using WebSocket technology.
+  - Bids are updated in real-time using WebSocket technology

 - **Email Verification**
   - Secure registration process with email verification with otp validation .